boozinka/kb_ansible/README.md

 2. Use napalm_get_facts and the "get_lldp_neighbors()" method (filter: lldp_neighbors) to retrieve the LLDP neighbors from all of the Arista and Cisco IOS/IOS-XE devices.

-Reformat the retrieved data to print out the following table to standard output (in a somewhat readable way).
-Note, you might need to use the "stdout_callback = debug" to accomplish this (i.e. to make the output somewhat readable):
+Reformat the retrieved data to print out the following table to standard output (in a somewhat readable way). ***Note***, you might need to use the "stdout_callback = debug" to accomplish this (i.e. to make the output somewhat readable):

 ********* LLDP table for (cisco6) ********
 GigabitEthernet2: cisco5